 After registering, you will receive a confirmation email with information about joining the presentation

-Ambre Dromgoole (joint research in African American Studies) holds a B.A. in Musical Studies and Religion from Oberlin College & Conservatory and an M.A. in Religion from Yale Divinity School and Institute of Sacred Music.
+Ambre Dromgoole (joint in African American Studies) holds a B.A. in Musical Studies and Religion from Oberlin College & Conservatory and an M.A. in Religion from Yale Divinity School and Institute of Sacred Music.
 Her Dissertation, “There’s a Heaven Somewhere: Itinerancy, Intimacy, and Performance in the Lives of Gospel Blues Women, 1915-1983,” positions the friendships, micro-interactions, and collaborations of an intimate circle of Black women gospel musicians (Sister Rosetta Tharpe, Roxie Ann Moore, Ernestine Washington, Marie Knight) as untilled sites worthy of critical Black feminist engagement, sociohistorical consideration, and nuanced religious analysis.

 View the 2020-2021 Wednesday@ Noon series here

 Wednesday, April 21 at 12:00pm to 12:50pmVirtual Event

 In order to submit events, users must have a UCR email address (@ucr.edu).
 All events submitted by non-UCR users WILL be deleted.